BY ERIN EWART

 I love transforming resumes.
 Other people’s resumes that is – I’m not sure if anyone likes working on their own!

-Helping clients revamp their resumes is one of the most tangible aspects of the work I do.
+Helping clients revamp their resumes is one of the most tangible aspects of the work we do at Careers for Social Impact.
 Unlike crafting your story or building your network, which can take a little longer to bear fruit, updating a resume is more straightforward and the results are immediate.

-Resumes are also an important place to demystify the job search process, which is what drives me to do what I do.
-I love seeing the lightbulb moment when one of my clients realizes that what they thought a resume was – a chronological description of their work history and education with a few skills and interests thrown in – is very different from what it actually is: a carefully curated marketing document highlighting the skills and experience that are relevant to a specific role.
+Resumes are also an important place to demystify the job search process.
+I love seeing the lightbulb moment when a client realizes that what they thought a resume was – a chronological description of their work history and education with a few skills and interests thrown in – is quite different from what it actually is: a carefully curated marketing document highlighting the skills and experience that are relevant to a specific role.

 Step 1: Focus on Format